bridjobs.com bridlingtonjobs.com eastridingjobs.com eastyorkshirejobs.com jobsineastyorkshire.com

 Launched in 2005 this site was a first for our town.
 2007 then saw a business grant for the jobsite.
 As part of the 'Opportunity Knocks Project' we were awarded an Encouraging Entrepreneurs Business Development Grant, the finance from which was used on an extensive marketing campaign to promote the added value this site was bringing to the recruitment industry in the region.
-2015 sees our advertising portfolio pricing structure, remain at the same level of fees to employers, for a record breaking 10 years and is to continue at the same rates throughout 2016.
+2015 saw our advertising portfolio pricing structure, remain at the same level of fees to employers, for a record breaking 10 years and is to continue at the same rates throughout 2016.

 'the best value recruitment advertising money can buy'

 The reasons behind the creation of this site were for economically promoting the current local jobs created by regeneration, plus tourism and business expansion, along with those spawned by the natural growth of the town.
 Bridjobs has very quickly become the most collective portal for recruitment for the whole East Yorkshire region, including bringing together 95% of all vacancies currently available in and around Bridlington for the very first time - at a price everyone can afford.
 Many of the alternative advertising mediums are purely profit driven, charging extortionate rates for promoting your vacancies.
 Now there is another way.....